An English Language Learner, or ELL, is a student whose home language is not English and needs support learning English.

 - Keep your child enrolled at the current school in a different English Language Learner program.
 If you choose this option, the school will immediately place your child in that program, or

 - Transfer your child to a school that offers the program you’re interested in.
-Your current school will work with the Division of English Language Learners and School Support on your child’s transfer.
-Until the transfer is complete, your child will temporarily be placed in an English Language Learner program at the current school.
+Your current school will work with the Division of Multilingual Learners on your child's transfer.
+Until the Transfer is complete, your child will temporarily be placed in an English Language Learner program at the current school.

 Doing Well in a Program